On the Hybrid Nature of ABPMS Process Frames and its Implications on Automated Process Discovery

 The work in this paper allows for numerous future research directions.
-Focus can be placed on lifting some of the limitations of this paper by, for example, considering additional procedural constructs, removing the implicit use of directly-follows relations (in the form of \constraint{Not Chain Successions}), incorporating other types of eventually-follows relations, and considering interactions that go beyond the control flow perspective.
-In addition, this paper involves only Petri nets and \declare, while there are numerous other languages that could be explicitly considered, both from the representational and from the automated discovery perspectives.
+Focus can be placed on lifting some of the limitations of this paper by, for example, considering additional procedural constructs, removing the implicit use of directly-follows relations (in the form of \constraint{Not Chain Successions}), incorporating other types of eventually-follows relations, and considering interactions of specification beyond the control flow perspective.
+In addition, this paper involves only Petri nets and \declare, while there are numerous other languages that could be explicitly considered (cf. \cref{sec:conceptualization}), both from representational and from automated process (frame) discovery perspectives.

-But probably the most impactful and interesting research direction will be developing a corresponding complete process discovery approach.
-In particular, process frame, as presented in this paper, allows for multiple behaviorally equivalent representations, where the same behavioral aspects can be expressed not only using different modeling languages, but also using different modeling paradigms.
+However, the development of a corresponding complete process discovery approach will most likely be the most impactful and interesting research direction.
+In particular, process frame, as presented in this paper, allows for multiple behaviorally equivalent representations, where the same behavioral aspects can be expressed, not only using different modeling languages, but also using different modeling paradigms.
 From the process discovery perspective, it means that a single ``ground truth'' process frame is unlikely to exist for the majority of potential discovery inputs.
-Instead, factors, such as the ratio of declarative and procedural specifications, the size of individual specifications, the extent of specification overlaps, etc. become relevant, especially in cases where the process frame will also be analyzed (and possibly modified) by human-agents.
-Consequently, automated discovery task should incorporate an element of optimization with respect to (a combination of) the aforementioned factors, which could tackled, for example, by adopting genetic process discovery algorithms~\cite{DeMedeirosPhD2018}.
+Instead, factors, such as the ratio of declarative and procedural specifications, the size of individual specifications, the extent of specification overlaps, etc. become relevant, especially in cases where the process frame will also be analyzed (and possibly modified) by human agents.
+Consequently, automated discovery task should incorporate an element of optimization with respect to (a combination of) the aforementioned factors, which could be tackled, for example, by adopting genetic process discovery algorithms~\cite{DeMedeirosPhD2018}.